View Michael Hoyer's Obituary on delawareonline.com and share memories

 |

-- - Michael T. Hoyer ("Captain Mike") born on 9/27/1948 in Camden, NJ passed away peacefully on May 9, 2019 at Christiana Hospital surrounded by his loved ones.
+Michael T. Hoyer "Captain Mike", age 70, born on 9/27/1948 in Camden, NJ passed away peacefully on May 9, 2019 at Christiana Hospital surrounded by his loved ones.

 He was the son of the late Peter and Ann Hoyer.